Corionis/ELS/README.md

 notice is removed there is no guarantee what works or has been completed, or even what *will be completed*.
 Also "Done" means code complete.
 Bugs are entirely possible.

- * ELS Navigator, a powerful cross-platform desktop application, new in 4.0.0.
+ * ELS Navigator, a powerful cross-platform desktop application, added in 4.0.0.
    * Done: Navigator Browser tab shows publisher and subscriber collections and local storage.
      * Done: Drag and Drop, and Copy/Cut/Paste supported.
      * Done: Automatic multiple-storage free space roll-over of a drop or paste on an ELS library.
-   * Done: Works with local or remote subscriber listener.
+   * Done: Works with local or remote subscriber.
    * Done: Optional automatic ELS Hint creation based on actions.
    * Various purpose-built tools for curating a media collection.
      * Duplicate Finder